Wild Horse Plains

 The locality is characterised by flat, open farmland typical of the Adelaide Plains, with grain farming and sheep grazing as the principal land uses.
 The nearest towns are Dublin and Long Plains, with Port Wakefield Road providing the main road connection to Adelaide and the north.
 There are no shops or services within Wild Horse Plains itself, and residents rely on nearby towns such as Two Wells and Dublin for schools, shopping, and amenities.

-Wild Horse Plains falls under postcode 5501 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Frome electorate.
+Wild Horse Plains falls under postcode 5501 and is governed by the Adelaide Plains Council (Local Government Area).
+For federal elections, residents vote in the electorate of Grey, while state elections fall under the Frome electorate.

 Location